Safe, effective and accessible COVID-19 testing is available at Cape Cod Healthcare through community and rapid testing options.

 - If your primary care physician is not affiliated with Cape Cod Healthcare, your doctor can call our Community Testing Line at 508-534-7103 for further direction to submit an order for testing.
 Cape Cod Healthcare scheduling will then contact you to schedule an appointment for drive-through testing.

 Payment will be processed through insurance for symptomatic or exposed individuals.
 If uninsured, the out-of-pocket cost is $75.
 Accommodations will be made if unable to pay, as no one seeking testing will be turned away.

-For individuals seeking testing due to travel, the out-of-pocket cost is $110.
-For asymptomatic individuals seeking testing to monitor their health, the out-of-pocket cost is $75.
+For individuals seeking community testing due to travel, the out-of-pocket cost is $110.
+For asymptomatic individuals seeking community testing to monitor their health, the out-of-pocket cost is $75.
 Accommodations will be made for those unable to pay, as no one seeking testing will be turned away.